CapoMK/regional-map-/README.md

 ## 29.11.2021

 We've been working on the site itself, as the functionalities are almost there.
 Now there's a slider, and the questions and the submit-button are clearer than before.
 We also started looking at possible ways of hosting our service online.

+## 30.11.2021

+Today we tested having a png-banner on our site, but it wasn't all that great.